 The work was commissioned by impresario Clifford Hocking, director of the 1997 Melbourne Festival, one work in a strategy to bring a new edge to previously conservative programming.
 In his pre-Festival roundup, Michael Harden wrote:

 The production was much anticipated for several reasons.
 It was the public debut for Handspan’s newly appointed Artistic Director, David Bell and Handspan Theatre's 20th anniversary year.
-Bell was keen to re-position the company and re-branded it as Handspan Visual Theatre:
+Bell was keen to re-position the company and re-branded it as Handspan Visual Theatre for his opening work.

 RAISED BY WOLVES was very ambitious and very complex.
-It was developed with Melbourne indie band Regurgitator, then riding a wave of popularity and recent ARIA Award winners, contemporary recording artist, Shinjuku Thief and Ben Cobham with his lighting company, Bluebottle.
+It was developed with Brisbane indie band Regurgitator, ARIA Award winners then riding a wave of popularity, also contemporary recording artist, Shinjuku Thief and Ben Cobham with his lighting company, Bluebottle.

 The production's title referenced the myth of Romulus and Remus, the twins who were suckled by a wolf as babies, and founded the Roman Empire.
 Thematically, however, it postulated the decline of civilisation and culture and claimed closer connections to Satyricon.
 Teenage runaways, born of a giant cockroach in a modern urban wasteland, were beset by not only their own confused realities but by tortuous dreams and nightmares.
 Shipping containers, plastic and metal, overhung by multiple TV screens and capitalised slogans made up their world.